 So full disclosure time, let’s take a look at my thought process, as it might resemble your own.

 - This is part 3, in a 6-part series, it marks the half-way point.
-Then, once I make it through this series, it means I’m up against an even bigger challenge, that in all honestly maybe I don’t feel ready for?
+Then, once I make it through this series, it means I’m up against an even bigger challenge, that in all honesty maybe I don’t feel ready for?
 I’ve never done this before.

-- And this is a blog post about taking action, and although I know how to take action, I was nervous about talking to you about this.
+- And this is a blog post about taking action, and although I know how to take action, I was nervous about explaining this to you.
 What if you think I’m full of shit, what if I can’t articulate it properly?
 What if this article isn’t helpful?

 - So, that lack of confidence led me to spend time researching instead of taking action and planning over and over rather than just getting started.

 - And all of this compounded my original feelings of inadequacy.
 Hello, imposter syndrome my old friend.
 How can I compete with the loads of “how to take action” blog posts out there?

 What about you?
 Why are you not taking action?

 Now tell me, why are your REALLY not taking action?
 Be honest now, I was with you.

 It’s okay to be afraid that you can’t deliver, follow through or to even feel like you’re unworthy of reaching your goal.
 It’s understandable to feel intimidated by what others will think of you, whether they’ll judge or dismiss you.
 It’s more than okay, it’s actually completely normal to feel this way.

-Even better news for you: no matter what form your inaction takes, you can learn how to take action.
+Even better news for you: no matter the cause or form your inaction takes, you can learn how to take action.
 Taking action is a habit, and like any good habit, it starts by doing it once, and then again, and again.